B4.2.1

 | Behavioural | Stalking, ambush and learning where prey gather | Cooperative hunting and timed attacks increase capture success | Schooling, alarm calls, hiding, freezing, fleeing and group vigilance |

 Behavioural adaptations can shift quickly when individuals learn or copy behaviour that works.
-Structural adaptations usually need genetic change over generations.
-Chemical adaptations may be slower still if new enzymes or altered regulation of metabolic pathways are involved.
-For exams, avoid writing that “animals try to adapt”; selection favours individuals whose existing variation improves survival or reproduction.
+Structural adaptations usually need genetic change across generations.
+Chemical adaptations may take even longer if they depend on new enzymes or changed regulation of metabolic pathways.
+For exams, donât write that âanimals try to adaptâ; write that selection favours individuals whose existing variation improves survival or reproduction.

 Tall trees put a lot of biomass into supportive trunks and xylem, which lets a leading shoot reach the canopy.
-The gain is direct access to high light.
+The payoff is direct access to high light.
 The cost is the large amount of biomass needed for support and transport.

 Shade-tolerant shrubs and herbs take another route.
 They stay on the forest floor and have leaves adapted to use low light intensity efficiently.
-They don’t win the height competition; they survive in the dim conditions beneath it.
+They donât win the height competition; they survive in the dim conditions beneath it.

-A fundamental niche is the full potential niche a species could occupy based on its adaptations and tolerance limits, if there were no competitors.
-Think of it as the “could live here” range.
+A fundamental niche is the full potential niche a species could occupy, based on its adaptations and tolerance limits, if there were no competitors.
+Think of it as the âcould live hereâ range.

 A realized niche is the actual niche a species occupies once biotic interactions, especially competition, limit where it can survive, grow and reproduce.
-Think of it as the “does live here” range.
+Think of it as the âdoes live hereâ range.

 When two species have overlapping fundamental niches, two main outcomes are possible:

-That is why ecologists describe niches as unique.
-Two species can be similar, but if they coexist long term in the same ecosystem, their realized niches must differ in at least one way: food size, feeding time, microhabitat, oxygen tolerance, light level, water depth, predator avoidance or another niche dimension.
+Thatâs why ecologists describe niches as unique.
+Two species can be similar, but if they coexist long term in the same ecosystem, their realized niches must differ in at least some way: food size, feeding time, microhabitat, oxygen tolerance, light level, water depth, predator avoidance or another niche dimension.